Requesting New Electric Service Installation

 - Reapply if the project does not proceed within 24 months.

-- Construction Fee/Footage for primary overhead line installation to permanent structures (new homes):
+Construction Fee/Footage for single phase primary overhead line installation to permanent structures (new homes):

-Please review the Line Extensions for New Service Policy by clicking HERE for additional information.
+Please review the Line Extension Policy for New Service by CLICKING HERE for additional information.

-Please note that line extensions where DCEC needs to furnish one or more poles will require the member to be responsible for a 5-year minimum charge from the date service was made available.
-All other new services will require a one-year minimum charge from the date service was made available.
+Please note that line extensions and transformer installations will require the member to be responsible for a 2-year minimum charge from the date service was made available.

 In certain circumstances, DCEC may include incremental facilities in the project design that will benefit future projects.
 The costs for these added facilities will not be the responsibility of the applicant.